Muffed punt lets Hawkeyes weather Cyclone upset bid

 ISU took the lead when Jones connected with La’Michael Pettway on a 51-yard double pass play with 5:44 to go in the opening quarter.

 The Hawkeyes’ D.J.
-Johnson bit on a fake handoff that left Pettway, a grad transfer from Arkansas who caught four passes in the opening half, with plenty of space to race to the end zone and give the Cyclones a 7-3 lead with 5:44 to go in the opening quarter.
+Johnson bit on a fake handoff that left Pettway, a grad transfer from Arkansas who caught four passes in the opening half, with plenty of space on the flea-flicker type play to race to the end zone and give the Cyclones a 7-3 lead with 5:44 to go in the opening quarter.

 Things hadn’t changed by the time a second and more vigorous storm approached, chasing the teams off the field with 13:24 remaining in the half for a delay that lasted 2 hours, 6 minutes.